 - All students in grades four and five will be introduced to Latin roots during the study of explicit grammar.
 Formal study of Latin will begin in grade six using the Florida course "Beginning Latin".
-Latin instruction will continue through Grade 8 and will be offered as a language elective in high school. - 2.
+Latin instruction will continue through Grade 9 and will be offered as a language elective in high school. - 2.
 Upper-level students will study with a focus on primary source documents to foster analytical skills and essential insight into their culture and heritage. - 3.
-All students will be trained in study skills such as time management, organization, and note taking, which are essential for building stamina for further academic pursuits. - 4.
-The program will introduce and seek to instill these pillars of virtue in the lower grades: courage, honesty, perseverance, self-government, service, courtesy and responsibility.
+All students will be trained in study skills such as time management, organization, and note taking, which are essential for building stamina for further academic pursuits.